robaltan/Random_Maze_Solver/README.md

 ![Deep Q-Learning](https://github.com/robaltan/Random_Maze_Solver/blob/main/images/deep_q_learning.png)

 To make sure that learning is stable, we used a target network, which is a copy of the estimated value function that is held fixed to serve as a stable target for some number of steps.
-To make sure that the agent learns effectively, we utilized prioritizing experience, which allows replaying important transitions more frequently.
+To make sure that the agent learns effectively, we utilized prioritized experience, which allows replaying important transitions more frequently.
 The agent remembered the actions it took, and the rewards it received, and it trained the network with a minibatch of size 100.
-The loss for every action was calculated by using the following formula which resembles that of normal Q-Learning.
-We find the prediction for a given minibatch as $$P = R + Q(S', \text{argmax}_a Q_hat(S, a))$$ where $R$ is the reward tensor, $$Q_{hat}$$ is the target network, a is the best action for a given state, and S is the state tensor.
-Then, the loss is calculated as $\mid P - Q(S,A) \mid$.
-For implementation, see lines 175 of [agent.py](https://github.com/robaltan/Random_Maze_Solver/blob/main/agent.py).
+For more details on the presentation, see [agent.py](https://github.com/robaltan/Random_Maze_Solver/blob/main/agent.py).

 ## Required Libraries